Valletta Software Development

 Introduction to Lean web development

-Lean web development has its roots in a methodology that emerged in post-World War II Japan, primarily through the Toyota Production System (TPS).
-Developed by Toyota’s Taiichi Ohno, TPS introduced key principles like Just-in-Time (producing only what’s needed when it’s needed) and Jidoka (automation with a human touch) to eliminate waste, improve quality, and foster a culture of continuous improvement, known as kaizen.
+Lean UX and web development have their roots in a methodology that emerged in post-World War II Japan, primarily through the Toyota Production System (TPS).
+Developed by Toyota’s Taiichi Ohno, TPS introduced key principles like Just-in-Time (producing only what’s needed when it’s needed) and Jidoka (automation with a human touch) to eliminate waste, improve quality, and foster a culture of continuous improvement, known as kaizen

 These principles transformed manufacturing by cutting costs and reducing inefficiencies, establishing Lean as a powerful tool for operational efficiency.